Sansshrey/customer-support-assistant-dfcx/README.md

   page (Resolved / Outage Found+acknowledged / Ticket status delivered).
-- **Escalation rate** — how often Troubleshooting ends at "Escalate" over time; a sustained increase suggests either a real outage/incident or a regression in the troubleshooting steps themselves.
+- **Escalation rate** — how often Troubleshooting ends at "Escalate" over time; a sustained increase suggests either a real outage/incident or a regression in the troubleshooting steps themselves (including the new composite-input path in section 7 above).

 **Credentials/secrets:** webhook URL's shared secret and any downstream API keys go in a secret manager (e.g. GCP Secret Manager), injected as